countable-web/ops-manual/peopleops/MEETINGS.rst

    attendees and cancellation status.
 All updates to meeting times go directly in the calendar.
 -  Meetings start on time and stop on time.
 If someone is late, start without them.
--  Anyone who is late should notify the team in advance of the meeting so they can proceed.
+Anyone who is late or not attending should notify the team in advance.
 -  When meeting with external stakeholders, book 50 minute meetings generally (or 25) so there are 5 minute gaps for our brains to context switch between meetings and to write minutes.
 -  When meeting online, like in whereby, list the specific room link in the meeting invite.